-The complete venting system consists of several components: chimney connector, flue liner, and chimeny.
+The complete venting system consists of several components: chimney connector, wall thimble, wall pass-through, chimney, and liner.
 It is absolutely necessary that you install all of these components and maintain the clearances to combustibles discussed earlier to ensure a safe stove installation.